1870 Liters Adulterated Milk Discarded - UrduPoint

 1870 Liters Adulterated Milk Discarded

-ISLAMABAD, Jul 3 (UrduPoint / Pakistan Point News - 3rd Jul, 2022 ) :The Islamabad Capital Territory (ICT) food Department has discarded 1870 liters of adulterated milk following public complaints at Bharakahu (a sub-urban area in the Federal capital).
+ISLAMABAD, Jul 4 (UrduPoint / Pakistan Point News - 4th Jul, 2022 ) :The Islamabad Capital Territory (ICT) food Department had discarded 1870 liters of adulterated milk following public complaints at Bharakahu (a sub-urban area in the Federal capital).

-The ICT Deputy Director Food, Muhammad Afzal along with a team of Punjab Food Authority checked 2250 liters milk in the vehicles at Col.
+The ICT Deputy Director Food, Muhammad Afzal along with a team of Punjab Food Authority checked 2250 liters milk carrying vehicles at Col.

-Amanullah Road and Simly Dam Road Bharakahu, a senior official told APP on Sunday.
+Amanullah Road and Simly Dam Road , ICT spokesman told APP on Monday.

 He said the milk was discarded after found contamination of polluted water and low level of fat and imposed fine of Rs 21,000.